 Augmented reality doesn’t require any special equipment or major, expensive upgrades.

 Almost everyone walking in the door brings the equipment with them in their pocket.
 All the museum needs to do is direct visitors to the free Artivive app.
 Visitors will be more engaged with the exhibition, spend more time in the museum and money in the museum’s gift shop.
 They will be able to take home augmented reality posters and postcards with the artworks and amaze friends and family.
-This way, the content created will not only offer a new experience in the museum, but will also function as effective marketing tools for new visitors.
+This way, the content created will not only offer a new experience in the museum but will also function as an effective marketing tool for new visitors.
 Museums will get a much better return of investment compared to buying new hardware.

-The content is easy to expand and update with new information, or adapt to make connections to a traveling exhibit on display on the other side of the museum.
+The content is easy to expand and update with new information or adapt to make connections to a traveling exhibit on display on the other side of the museum.